-The process starts on 11 September 2019 and it is your responsibility to make sure that your application form is received by the closing date.
+The process starts on 9 September 2021 and it is your responsibility to make sure that your application form is received by the closing date.
 You must include all the information you would like the admission authority to consider when they apply their admission policy to your preference(s) i.e. sibling link, Looked After Child or Education Health and Care Plan.
 We recommend that you apply online at www.northtyneside.gov.uk as it is quicker, easier and your application form cannot get lost in the post.
-If you decide to complete a paper application you may want to return it by recorded delivery as in the event that we do not receive your application form has been lost in the post or lost by the Local Authority will not be considered without proof of postage from you.
+If you decide to complete a paper application you may want to return it by email or recorded delivery as in the event that we do not receive your application, proof of posting will be required.
+Allegations from 'Late' applicants stating that their application form has been lost in the post or lost by the Local Authority will not be considered without proof of postage from you.
 Remember it is your responsibility to ensure your application is received on time.
 Paper applications should be returned to: The Access Team, Floor 3, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY.
-If you return your application by hand to the Cobalt Business Park reception please ask for a receipt as proof that you have submitted your application.